SS Austria: Tragedy at sea

 On 1 September 1858, SS Austria captained by F. A. Heydtmann sailed from Hamburg on her third voyage to New York City.
 At approximately 12:00, on 13 September, at coordinates 45°01′N 41°30′W, following a procedure to fumigate steerage by dipping a red-hot chain into a bucket of tar; the chain became too hot for the boatswain to hold, and it was dropped onto the deck, which immediately burst into flames; although the ship was traveling at only half speed it was impossible to stop the engines as the engine crew had become asphyxiated.
 When the helmsman abandoned the wheel, the ship swung into the wind, spreading the flames down the length of the ship, racing through the mahogany veneer and varnished bulkheads, as passengers jumped into the sea.
-The passing barque, Maurice of France rescued most of the survivors (67), and the Catarina of Norway picked up more (22) the next morning.
+The passing barque, Maurice of France, rescued most of the survivors (67), and the Catarina of Norway picked up more (22) the next morning.
 As the blackened hulk was left to sink, all but 89 of 542 passengers were lost.
+Survivors were transported back towards Europe to the Portuguese North Atlantic island at Faial, Azores.